-Old Spitalfields Market : Find reclaimed homewares, records, and handmade jewellery beneath historic ironwork.
+Old Spitalfields Market: Find reclaimed homeware, records and handmade jewellery beneath historic ironwork.

 Want more interiors inspiration?
-Visit our slow styling ideas.
+See our slow styling ideas.

 For a leisurely tour that’s great for both first-time tourist and seasoned Londoners alike, the hop-on, hop-off buses are a fantastic way to soak in historic architecture, royal landmarks and learn about the city’s heritage.
 Tickets start at £39 for a single day and include stops at: